jcharlet/rimay_search/README.md

 ### Data preparation
   - [x] scrap website
   - [x] clean data (balanced articles in text length)
+  - [ ] [HIGH] break down texts much longer than 1200 tokens so that we can get further details from chapter 1-2 à quoi servent les sciences contemplatives? -> This model's maximum context length is 4097 tokens, however you requested 8818 tokens (8562 in your prompt; 256 for the completion).

 ### Build search engine
   - [x] prototype